do-me/SemanticFinder/README.md

 - Input text & search term(s)
 - Segment length (the bigger the faster, the smaller the slower)
-- Highlight colors
+- Highlight colors (currently hard-coded)
-- Number of highlights
+- Number of highlights are based on the threshold value.
+The lower, the more results.
-- Thanks to [CodeMirror](https://codemirror.net/) you can even use syntax highlighting for programming languages such as Python, JavaScript etc.
 - Live updates
 - Easy integration of other ML-models thanks to [transformers.js](https://xenova.github.io/transformers.js/)
 - Data privacy-friendly - your input text data is not sent to a server, it stays in your browser!